The Lodge on Little St. Simons Island

 Scale of 90-100

-Serene retreat on barrier island with 16 rustic but comfortable wood-paneled rooms in original hunting lodge and outlying cottages.
-Choose the brighter, cheerful Tom House or Michael Cottage.
-Lounge has a massive stone fireplace, bookshelves and open bar.
-Simple and delicious Lowcountry dishes are served family-style in a cozy dining room; seasonal Friday oyster roasts.
-Chief amenity is virtually unspoiled 11,000-acre island that provides sanctuary for a wealth of wildlife, including nearly 330 species of birds.
-Naturalist-led bird-watching walks through interior and along wild beach; kayaking, cycling and fishing.
-Not luxurious, but rather the embodiment of rustic comfort.
+This serene retreat on the private barrier island of Little St. Simons houses 16 rustic but comfortable wood-paneled rooms in an original hunting lodge and several outlying cottages.
+Opt for the brighter, cheerful Tom House or Michael Cottage.
+An atmospheric lounge encompasses a massive stone fireplace, bookshelves and an open bar.
+Other common areas include a cozy dining room where simple and delicious Lowcountry dishes are served family-style.
+This virtually unspoiled 11,000-acre island provides sanctuary for a wealth of wildlife, including nearly 330 species of birds.
+Naturalist-led bird-watching walks along wild beach are offered.
+This property is not especially luxurious, but rather the embodiment of rustic comfort.
+Children under the age of 6 are not permitted.

 Read the full review from our editors.